explosion/spaCy/website/docs/usage/training.md

 example = Example(predicted, reference)
 ```

+As this is quite verbose, there's an alternative way to create the reference
-Alternatively, the `reference` `Doc` with the gold-standard annotations can be
+`Doc` with the gold-standard annotations.
+The function `Example.from_dict` takes
-created from a dictionary with keyword arguments specifying the annotations,
+a dictionary with keyword arguments specifying the annotations, like `tags` or
-like `tags` or `entities`.
-Using the `Example` object and its gold-standard
+`entities`.
+Using the resulting `Example` object and its gold-standard
 annotations, the model can be updated to learn a sentence of three words with
 their assigned part-of-speech tags.